 What Type of Container is Best for Fermenting Kimchi?

-The best type of container for fermenting kimchi is the one that doesn’t leach any chemicals and doesn’t change the taste.
+The best type of container for fermenting kimchi is one that doesn’t leach any chemicals and doesn’t change the taste.
 There are different types of containers that work best for fermenting kimchi.
 Among them, glass, steel, and ceramic jars are preferable.

 Glass jars are preferable because they do not have any harmful chemicals and are not porous.
 Glass also has a good heat retention capacity; therefore, it can keep the temperature of fermented food at the right level.